 Forecast Ranges for the Core Forecast Parameters

 Forecast parameters have a range of values that can be used.
 In most cases, this range is from 0.1 to 1.0.
 One of the requests for this article was to include the ranges for each parameter.
-This is difficult to provide because the effective range of a parameter depends upon the item being forecasted.
-Here is an example in the application SAP DP.
+This isn’t easy to provide because the effective range of a parameter depends on the forecasted item.

-With this Univariate Forecast Profile, we have a very high Gamma – which emphasizes the more recent seasonal pattern.
+With this Univariate Forecast Profile, we have a very high Gamma, emphasizing the more recent seasonal pattern.
 We will now make a change to the Gamma value to see what happens to the generated forecast.

-By reducing the Gamma to its lower end, notice how the trend is de-emphasized and the seasonality becomes more apparent.
+By reducing the Gamma to its lower end, notice how the trend is de-emphasized, and the seasonality becomes more apparent.
 By the way, I should note that this change to the Gamma parameter just greatly increased the forecast error.
-However, we are less concerned with trying to get a low forecast error as we are in testing the outcomes of changes to the ranges of the forecast parameters.
+However, we are less concerned with getting a low forecast error as we are testing the outcomes of changes to the ranges of the forecast parameters.
 What is apparent is that changing the Gamma to the extremes of the range has a dramatic effect on the forecast output.